 LIQUID ––> GAS = EVAPORATING/BOILING

 GAS ––> LIQUID = CONDENSING

 LIQUID ––> SOLID = COOLING/FREEZING

-When the chocolate was heated it changes from solid to liquid and that was an example of melting and when we move back from a liquid into a solid it is an example of cooling/freezing.
+When the chocolate was heated it changed from solid to liquid ( it melted ) then it changed back into a solid as it cooled.